-VIII.A.
-Faculty Grievance Generally:
+A. Faculty Grievance Generally:

-VIII.A.1.
-Purpose: To provide an individual faculty member with a procedure for presenting a grievance without fear of reprisal and having it considered in an expeditious, unbiased and orderly process.
-The procedure is advisory and not adjudicatory.

-VIII.A.2.
-Definition of Grievance: An allegation that there has been a violation, misrepresentation, or improper application of existing policies, rules, regulations, practices, and/or procedures or a complaint that a faculty member has been treated unfairly or inequitably or has been unreasonably hindered in the performance of duties.

-VIII.A.3.
-Eligibility of Faculty: Full and part-time faculty, current adjunct faculty, and transitionally retired faculty are eligible to file grievances using this procedure.
+- 1. Purpose: To provide an individual faculty member with a procedure for presenting a grievance without fear of reprisal and having it considered in an expeditious, unbiased and orderly process.
+The procedure is advisory and not adjudicatory. - 2.
+Definition of Grievance: An allegation that there has been a violation, misrepresentation, or improper application of existing policies, rules, regulations, practices, and/or procedures or a complaint that a faculty member has been treated unfairly or inequitably or has been unreasonably hindered in the performance of duties. - 3.
+Eligibility of Faculty: Full and part-time faculty, current adjunct faculty, and transitionally-retired faculty are eligible to file grievances using this procedure.
 Eligible faculty include those associated with any University campus.

-VIII.B.
-Appeal through Administrative Channels:
+B. Appeal through Administrative Channels:

-VIII.B.1.
-Informal Review: Every effort should first be made to resolve the matter informally by conversation with the department head, college dean, or Provost.
+- 1. Informal Review: Every effort should first be made to resolve the matter informally by conversation with the department head, college dean, or Provost. - 2.

-VIII.B.2.
 Formal Grievance: If the matter cannot be resolved informally, the faculty member may file a formal grievance in writing with the department head within ninety (90) days of the most recent alleged violation.
-If the department head cannot resolve the grievance within fourteen (14) days of receipt of the grievance, a faculty member may request review by the college dean.
-If the college dean cannot resolve the grievance within fourteen (14) days of receipt of the grievance, a faculty member may request review by the Provost.
+If the grievance cannot be resolved by the department head within fourteen (14) days of receipt of the grievance, a faculty member may request review by the college dean.
+If the grievance cannot be resolved by the college dean within fourteen (14) days of receipt of the grievance, a faculty member may request further review by the Provost.
 The Provost shall have fourteen (14) days from receipt of the grievance to issue a recommendation to the President as to whether the matter should be referred to the Advisory Committee on Faculty Grievance.
 At any time during the grievance process, the faculty member may seek the counsel and advice of the University Ombuds Officer.
 The Ombuds Officer is available to offer an objective perspective on the issue of concern, to assist the faculty member with interpretation of University policies and procedures, and to refer the faculty member to the appropriate person or office to best address the concern.

-VIII.C.
-Appeal through Advisory Committee on Faculty Grievance:
+C. Appeal through Advisory Committee on Faculty Grievance: